languidphoton/ralts/README.md

 total size is 41587499  speedup is 136.35
 ```

-That's it, you've now downloaded all the stories, processed them and are ready to use Obsidian to read them, except it's a bit dull at the moment - there's no links to any characters, groups, races, objects and other interesting things.
+That's it, you've now downloaded all the files, processed them into stories and are ready to use Obsidian to read them, except it's a bit dull at the moment - there's no links to any characters, groups, races, objects and other interesting things.
 That's where `novaspark.py` comes in.

 ### Using novaspark.py to create story stubs

 At the moment, if you point Obsidian at the `obsidian_folder` you're not going to see too much.
+It's also using the default theme, not the 'Dracula' theme I showed above.

 ![721 stories - how do I read them?](assets/new_obsidian_view.png)